gmparg/ICLP2018/README.md

 * TC6-ctsa.asp: 	          CTSA encoding for TC-6
 * TC6-ctsa2.asp: 	          CTSA2 encoding for TC-6
 * TC6-gen.asp: 	          GEN encoding for TC-6
-* coi7-ctsa-input.asp: 	  Input encoding for COI7 and CTSA
+* coi7-ctsa-input.asp: 	  Input encoding using COI7 or CTSA
-* ctsa2-input.asp: 	          Input encoding for CTSA2
+* ctsa2-input.asp: 	          Input encoding using CTSA2
-* gen-input.asp:               Input encoding for GEN
+* gen-input.asp:               Input encoding using GEN

 **CSV2ASPConverter.java**:             Java code used for the experiments, that converts the CSV dataset into ASP programs